tameravci/jekyll-now/_posts/2018-7-8-Coachella Hacks.md

 1. Once in a lifetime experience.
 Everybody heard of it and it's a major world-wide event.
 You can think of the reputation as a stamp of approval.
 2. Lot of good artists.
 For me, this was: Tash Sultana, Maceo Plex, Black Coffee, Kolsch, CHIC, alt-J, Odezsa, Kamasi Washington, The weekend.
 There were lot more big names (eminem, migos, beyonce etc) but they were not selling points for me.
 Anyway, the idea here is that combined you would spend shit ton of more money to see all these artists.
-It's so convenient to see em all back to back.
-This is assuming you don't have major conflicts.
+It's so convenient to see them all back to back.
+This is assuming you don't have major scheduling conflicts.
 3. Beautiful venue.
 Indio California - Coachella Valley.
-Well, basically it's a deser but still with all the grass and palm trees, it's stunning.
+Well, basically it's a desert but still with all the grass and palm trees, it's stunning.
 4. Lot of attractive people.
 Minus instagram-only souls.
 5. Great stages.
 Except for when they are too close to each other there's a bit of sound interference.

 Major downsides:
 1. Heat.
 It's just extremely hot.
 Gets to 90s.
 I'm not good at handling extreme heat.
 You basically get up in the morning sweating in your tent.
 2. Need to hydrate too often.
-This is basically a result of #1 but could easily be solved with one of my hacks I describe below.
+This is basically a result of #1 but could easily be solved with few of my hacks I describe below.

-Ok now that we are done with overall feedback let's get into what you REALLY need to now before you head to Coachella.
+Ok now that we are done with overall feedback let's get into what you REALLY need to know before you head to Coachella.

 Hacks (in no particular order):
 - Let's start with water.
 Either invest in those camelback water backpacks or buy plenty of water and bring a cooler.
 I started off with a hydration